fpreiswerk/OCMDemo/README.md

 variable.

 The script will produce an m-mode visualization, similar to Figure 5 in the paper.
+The result will be saved as an image, and should automatically open using your system's default image viewer.

 ## Optimization and parallel processing

 The code is optimized for speed, essentially through in-place processing using pre-allocated buffers and Julia's `broadcast` function, as well as `@fastmath` and `@simd`.
-Using Julias's built in support for parallelism through `@parallel` however caused more overhead, at least on the Julia versions I've tried.Still, you can play around with it by inserting
+Using Julias's built in support for parallelism through `@parallel` however caused more overhead, at least on the Julia versions I've tried.
+Still, you can play around with it by inserting

 ```julia